BruceLhr/Identification-And-Positioning-Item-Test/README.md

 Object location use SURF,it is beacause i can find any other way to achieve this part.
 SURF is not a good way to location a keypoint of object, bucause the object need to be placed on a flat surface.

 I very like the cvui.
-It can very quickly to design a ui, although
+It can very quickly to design a ui.
+It's use!